-Christos Tsiolkas has been named a finalist for the Melbourne Prize on Wednesday.
+Christos Tsiolkas has been named a finalist of the Melbourne Prize.

-Tsiolkas is in the running, alongside Jordie Albiston, Maxine Beneba Clarke, and Pi O, for the $60,000 award for the triennial prize.
+Tsiolkas is in the running for the $60,000 award alongside authors Jordie Albiston, Maxine Beneba Clarke, and Pi O.

 The winners of the Melbourne Prize for Literature will be announced on 10 November.